TrendsStrategy2026

-Print on Demand in 2026: 5 Trends That Are Actually Working Right Now
+Print on Demand in 2026: 5 Patterns Worth Paying Attention To

 Most PoD advice online is recycled from 2023.
 "Find a niche, upload designs, wait for sales."
 That worked when there were fewer sellers.
 In 2026, the market is more crowded and the strategies that actually pay off look different.

-This is no longer a debate.
-Tools like Midjourney, DALL-E 3, and Adobe Firefly are part of the standard PoD workflow now.
-Sellers are using them to generate concept variations quickly, test ideas before committing to a final design, and speed up the brainstorming phase significantly.
+Tools like Midjourney, DALL-E 3, and Adobe Firefly are now common in PoD workflows.
+Sellers use them to generate concept variations, test visual directions before committing to a final design, and speed up the brainstorming phase.

 Watch the resolution.
 A 1024x1024 Midjourney image looks great on screen but can only print at about 3.4 inches at 300 DPI.
 You need to upscale before uploading to any PoD provider.